24. South of Spain & Morocco

 Day 10.
 Granada - Toledo - Madrid (446 km)

-Breakfast, then transfer to Toledo - an ancient town and a former capital of Spain.
-Toledo is an incredibly cultural-diversified place; it has seen numerous different cultures and dynasties pass through its walls, as well as many wars, royalty, and artists.
+Breakfast, then transfer to Toledo, an ancient town and the former capital of Spain.
+Toledo is an incredibly culturally diverse place; it has seen numerous different cultures and dynasties pass through its walls, as well as many wars, royalty, and artists.
 The legacy that it guards is an essential part of Spanish culture, so visiting Toledo is bound to be an extremely unique experience.
-Some of the highlights of our city tour:
+Some of the highlights of our city tour include:

 • Cathedral.
 Toledo’s Cathedral is one of the most important places to visit when in this stunning city.
 It is a grand monument built in Gothic style with an obvious French influence, and there are people who say that it is the best and most impressive building in that style in the entire country.
 It was finished towards the end of the 15th century, over 200 years after construction began.